 Joe Wick, Body Coach - Suitable for Primary, Secondary and Parents.

 Cosmic Kids Yoga and Mindfulness - suitable for Primary aged children.
 Yoga and Minfulness can support your mental and physical wellbeing and you may find this relaxing and calming.
 The clips are of varying lengths, but are all fairly short.
 You will find Yoga, Mindfulness and Relaxation designed especially for primary school aged children, but there is nothing to stop adults from benefitting as well!

 Young Minds - Parents Wellbeing

 Fitness videos from the NHS - Suitable for Primary, Secondary and Parents.
 Take your pick from 24 instructor led videos across aerobics exercise, strength and resistance, Pilates and Yoga.
 These workout have been created by fitness instructors.
 These sessions are live and range from 10 - 45 minutes.

 You can now explore the British Museum from home.
-Whether its a virtual visit or a Curator's corner, there are plenty of ways to keep exploring the British Museum - here are your favourite ones
+Whether its a virtual visit or a Curator's corner, there are plenty of ways to keep exploring the British Museum.

 SEND & COVID-19

-Contact for families with disabled children have published useful information here
+Contact for families with disabled children have published useful information.

 The Cosmic Shambles Network creates podcasts, digital content and live events for people with curious minds.
 People who want to find out more about our universe through science, art, history, philosophy, music, literature.